Quasi-isometry classification of right-angled Artin groups II: several infinite out cases: The structure of extension complex

-By the proof of Lemma \ref{5.17}, a $v$-branch has non-empty intersection with a $v$-tier if and only if it belongs to the $v$-tier, thus a $v$-tier is consists of disjoint union of $v$-branches.
-Also note that a simplicial isomorphism $s:\mathcal{P}(\Gamma_{1})\to\mathcal{P}(\Gamma_{2})$ will map branches to branches, but it may not map tiers to tiers.
+By Lemma \ref{5.17}, a $v$-branch has non-empty intersection with a $v$-tier if and only if it belongs to the $v$-tier, thus a $v$-tier is consists of disjoint union of $v$-branches.
+Also note that a simplicial isomorphism $\alpha:\mathcal{P}(\Gamma_{1})\to\mathcal{P}(\Gamma_{2})$ will map branches to branches, but it may not map tiers to tiers.